 - a) PRODUCT DEVELOPMENT: There are no GE animals or clones of animals under development in the country at this time.
-The National Animal Health Service (SENASA) has received two requests to import eggs of genetically engineered mosquitoes.
-One of the requests did not receive follow-up by the interested importer.
-The second request is now under analysis. - b) COMMERCIAL PRODUCTION: Costa Rica does not commercially produce any livestock clones or GE animals or products derived from animal biotechnologies. - c) EXPORTS: The country does not export any GE animals, livestock clones, or products from these animals at this time. - d) IMPORTS: Costa Rica has not imported GE animals or livestock clones or products from these animals. - e) TRADE BARRIERS: There are no specific trade barriers to imports of genetically engineered products.
+The National Animal Health Service (SENASA) has received a request to use a genetically engineered Aedes aegypti mosquito for controlled release in areas affected by dengue fever, chikungunya, and the zika virus.
+The request is still under review. - b) COMMERCIAL PRODUCTION: Costa Rica does not commercially produce any livestock clones or GE animals or products derived from animal biotechnologies. - c) EXPORTS: The country does not export any GE animals, livestock clones, or products from these animals at this time. - d) IMPORTS: Costa Rica has not imported GE animals or livestock clones or products from these animals. - e) TRADE BARRIERS: There are no specific trade barriers to imports of genetically engineered products.
 Imports of any such products would have to go through the evaluation procedures established by the local authorities.